areppim: information, pure and simple

 That was until 2012, when the whole set up collapsed.
 The republic plunged into a deep financial crisis and found itself at the brink of an imminent bankruptcy.
 An emergency foreign aid plan avoided the crash, but it placed the State under a de-facto European Union protectorate rule.

-On this occasion, Cyprus had the infamous privilege of inaugurating legislation allowing European financial authorities to force bank account holders to rescue the very banks that had ripped them off.
+On this occasion, Cyprus had the infamous privilege of inaugurating legislation allowing European financial authorities to force bank account holders to rescue the very entities that had ripped them off.

 It should be noted that the medicine chosen by the European masters and the Cypriot power clique to try and restore the country's finances totally ignored, nay, flew in the face of the warnings and recommendations by Christopher Pissarides, the Cypriot Nobel prize winner.
-According to him, the only path to salvation should consist of throwing overboard the Euro currency.
+In his opinion, the only path to salvation should consist of throwing overboard the Euro currency.
 But that would amount to subvert the ordoliberal government of the European Union, something that the latter could never accept.
 Nobelized or not nobelized, heretics should be silenced, at least ignored.

 Norway too, another small country, delivers an outstanding performance by the per capita metric.
 It is debatable though whether Norway's economic performance, definitely brighter than Cyprus', should be credited to the brainpower of its economists — the country's oil and fishing resources are more likely to deserve the credit.